hackclub/hackclub/workshops/interactive_sketch/README.md

 ## Listening for mouse drag

 Listening for when the mouse is dragged is just as easy with p5.js.
-Under your `mousePressed` function, add:
+Under your `p.mousePressed()` function, add:

 ```js
 p.mouseDragged = function() {